Frequently asked questions

 Activities of the day centre (these can be modified according to the seasonal programming):

-Yes, loved ones can stay with the patient during their stay at St. Raphael’s for as long as they wish.
+Yes, loved ones can stay with the patient during their stay at Maison St-Raphaël for as long as they wish.
 A bedroom and a bed as well as a full bathroom can be made available to them free of charge.

-Children are always welcome as visitors at St. Raphael’s, and we will always ensure we provide them with a safe and healthy environment.
-If a child is a loved one or a bereaved, he or she may benefit from free services at the day centre.
+Children are always welcome as visitors at Maison St-Raphaël, and we will always ensure we provide them with a safe and healthy environment.
+If a child is a loved one or a bereaved, he or she may benefit from free services at the Day Centre.
 At the care home, patients must be 18 years or older to receive palliative care.

 Pets are welcome on the condition that their care is provided by you or your loved ones and that everyone’s safety and tranquility are respected.